Flathead Lake Biological Station

 The cabins have kitchenettes (mini-fridge, microwave, and coffee pot).
 Additionally, there is a full kitchen that artists can use in the dining hall.

-Meals are available in the dining hall during Summer.
-In the fall, the dining hall is closed, so Fall AIRs will have to feed themselves, and can prepare meals in the shared kitchen in the dining hall.
+In the fall, Artists can prepare meals in the shared kitchen in the dining hall.

 ADDITIONAL INFORMATION